ZwickyTransientFacility/scope-ml/doc/usage.md

 ```

 ## Generating features
 Code has been adapted from [ztfperiodic](https://github.com/mcoughlin/ztfperiodic) and other sources to calculate basic and Fourier stats for light curves along with other features.
 This allows new features to be generated with SCoPe, both locally and using GPU cluster resources.
-The feature generation script is contained within `tools/generate_features.py`.
+The feature generation script is run using the `generate-features` command.

 Currently, the basic stats are calculated via `tools/featureGeneration/lcstats.py`, and a host of period-finding algorithms are available in `tools/featureGeneration/periodsearch.py`.
 Among the CPU-based period-finding algorithms, there is not yet support for `AOV_cython`.
 For the `AOV` algorithm to work, run `source build.sh` in the `tools/featureGeneration/pyaov/` directory, then copy the newly created `.so` file (`aov.cpython-310-darwin.so` or similar) to `lib/python3.10/site-packages/` or equivalent within your environment.
 The GPU-based algorithms require CUDA support (so Mac GPUs are not supported).